N0AHt/Hydra_CalciumImaging_Analysis/README.md

 [Anaconda](https://www.anaconda.com/) - Tested with Ver.
 4.8.3

 Used for package management and installation of the required dependencies for this project.
 Other environment managers could also be used.

----
-  **NOTE** If using an alternate Anaconda version, different commands may be needed to generate an environment from the provided .txt files.
+  **_NOTE:_** If using an alternate Anaconda version, different commands may be needed to generate an environment from the provided .txt files.
----

 [FFMPeg](https://ffmpeg.org/download.html)

-Provides support for the image processing tools in this package.
+Provides back-end support for the image-processing tools used in this package.

 [Icy](http://icy.bioimageanalysis.org/)

 Provides the point tracking algorithm used to track neurons throughout a recording.

----
-  **NOTE** Additional plugins for ICY may be required - please see the full [installation guide](Installation/README.md) for details.
+  **_NOTE_** Additional plugins for ICY may be required - please see the full [installation guide](Installation) for details.
----

 ## Installation Guide